NativeScript/nativescript-remote-builds/README.md

 1) Run the `fastlane match development` command, follow the `Git Repository` flow.

-> INFO: You could read more about `fastlane match` and the development provisioning profile generation in the following article: https://docs.fastlane.tools/actions/match/
+> NOTE: You could read more about `fastlane match` and the development provisioning profile generation in the following article: https://docs.fastlane.tools/actions/match/

 2) Add the following configurations in your `.nscloudbuilds.json`:
 ```